 Campus Security may be contacted by calling (817) 531-4911.
 Campus Security will dispatch officers to speak with you and take a report at your request.
-Reports may also be made in person at the department of Campus Security located at 3220 Avenue A, Fort Worth, TX 76105.
+Reports may also be made in person at the department of Campus Security located in the Glick House at 3001 Avenue D, Fort Worth, TX 76105.